 #6 Updated by Dirk Götz about 1 year ago

 Thanks, Justin.
 I know that the URL is working and that yum is doing fine with it as it allows the user simply to say yes to accept a new key.
 The problem is zypper which does not do so, why we have to install the certificate first and while we can get it from Katello it is not so easy when requiring to know IDs and Authentication.
 Especially when you are limited to bash during provisioning.

 This is really only about make our life easier when dealing with SLES and its limitations.

-#7 Updated by Justin Sherrill 3 months ago
+#7 Updated by Justin Sherrill about 1 year ago

 That particular api end point does not require any sort of authentication.
 It does require knowing the repository id, but if we exposed being able to fetch the gpg key it would probably also require knowing an id without doing something quite different than anywhere else.

 GPG keys are not unique per org, so it'd have to be something like:

 #8 Updated by Dirk Götz about 1 year ago

 Ok, the Organization makes the URL longer but it would be still much better to read, write and remember.
 If you know your Organization and keep the keys in a consistent naming schema at least.
 Combined with no authentication I think this would be useful for our case and makes it easier. :-)